fenago/Grokking-Deep-Learning/Lab_3.md

 ### Summary
 Gradient descent is a general learning algorithm.

-Perhaps the most important subtext of this chapter is that gradient descent is a very flexible learning algorithm.
+Perhaps the most important subtext of this lab is that gradient descent is a very flexible learning algorithm.
 If you combine weights in a way that allows you to calculate an error function and a delta, gradient descent can show you how to move the weights to reduce the error.
 We’ll spend the rest of this book exploring different types of weight combinations and